Spring Student Involvement Fair

 Fall Student Involvement Fair

 The Student Involvement Fair is your opportunity to get connected to a variety of student organizations, university programs, campus support services, and community organizations.
-The fair will be held Wednesday, August 31 from 2-5pm on the University Quad.
+The fair will be held Wednesday, August 28 from 2-5pm on the University Quad.
 If you are NOT a USI student organization or department AND you would like to have a table, please email firstname.lastname@example.org.
 USI Student Organizations and Departments can sign up starting August 1.
-REGISTER FOR A TABLE!
-Deadline to register is August 24.
+Deadline to register is August 21.

 - The Center for Campus Life will provide one 6’ x 2 ½’ table and two chairs.